tofti/python-kmeans/README.md

 # Description
 k-means attempts to identify a user specified k(<N) number of clusters from a set of N d-dimensional real valued vectors.
 In lay terms, it attempts to group together similar data points in to a specified number of groups.
 More specifically the algorithm attempts to minimize the sum of squared distances from a cluster center, to the cluster members.
 The algorithm proceeds in three phases:

-1. Initialise clusters;
+1. Initialise k clusters;
 2. assign data points to nearest cluster according to distance metric (typically Euclidean distance);
-3. update the centroids to the means of the members of the cluster;
+3. update the centroids to the mean of the members of the cluster;
 4. repeat steps 2 & 3 until the assignments from step 2 do not change.

 The output of the algorithm is a cluster assignment for each data point, and a final level of "distortion".